 The various communities in Britain are a diverse mosaic of people from different cultures, faiths, ethnicities and social backgrounds.
 Once they are ‘sewed’ together, these diverse communities contribute in a cohesive manner to the multifaceted whole.

-The Patchwork Foundation is not affiliated to any political party and does not promote a particular political view.
-It does however work on the promotion of mainstream political participation and works with the main political parties to support this agenda.
+The Patchwork Foundation is not affiliated with any political party and does not promote a particular political view.
+It does, however, work on the promotion of mainstream political and social participation and works with the main political parties and democratic institutions to support this agenda.